Home ➥ Services

 CSI provides a therapeutic Emergency Shelter for children up to age 18 to address their immediate needs for safety.
 The focus in the shelter is always on therapeutic care with individualized service plans that emphasize strengths, identify achievable goals and reinforce small achievements.

-The Reception Center/Missing Youth Services offers a safe, community-based facility for probation officers and law enforcement to conduct initial assessments and access expanded intake assessments, as well as recommends additional services for youth engaging in runaway behavior.
-CSI has a partnership with Project Harmony in order to best support youth and their families.
+Missing Youth Services offers a safe, community-based facility for probation officers and law enforcement to conduct initial assessments and access expanded intake assessments for youth engaging in runaway behavior.
+CSI's Missing Youth Services also provides community outreach and direct case management for youth and their families.

 Mental Health Services

-Psychiatric Nurse/Medication Management Services treatment begins with a psychiatric evaluation.
+Medication Management Services treatment begins with a psychiatric evaluation by CSI's Psychiatric Nurse Practitioner.
 This evaluation is the starting point to develop a treatment plan, which may involve medication management, health education and supportive and problem-focused psychotherapy, as needed.

-CSI and the Women’s Center for Advancement’s (WCA) collaborative Family Empowerment Program** is designed to aid parents/caregivers and their children (ages 4 - 13) who are survivors of domestic violence in the Omaha-metro.
+The Family Empowerment Program** is a collaborative program between CSI and the Women’s Center for Advancement’s (WCA) designed to aid parents/caregivers and their children (ages 4 - 13) who are survivors of domestic violence in the Omaha-metro.

 KidSquad* is a mental health and early childhood consultation service created specifically to address the emotional and behavioral health needs of young children and the environmental needs of childcare facilities in the Omaha area.
 CSI coordinates these services in collaboration with four other Omaha child-serving agencies.